.25 ACP: Design and history

-The .25 ACP was designed because .25-caliber was the smallest John Browning could go while still retaining a centerfire primer pocket, which would be more reliable for self-defense than a rimfire primer.
-As such, the .25 ACP allows for both a very compact lightweight semi-automatic pocket pistol.
+The .25 ACP (6.35mm Browning) was designed as a .25-inch diameter caliber due to .25 inches being the smallest diameter caliber that John Browning could possibly configure while still retaining a centerfire primer pocket.
+This provided for a more reliable ignition than a rimfire primer.
+As such, the .25 ACP enabled the creation of some of the earliest, reliable, compact lightweight semi-automatic pocket pistol designs.
 The .25 ACP was hugely popular after its introduction, with many millions of small .25 ACP "mouse guns" being offered on the civilian market.

 Following the Gun Control Act of 1968, most foreign .25 pistols were too small to be imported; however, some domestic manufacturers continued to build guns in the caliber.
 The most common pocket pistols in the United States today are chambered in .22 LR, .380 ACP, and 9x19mm Parabellum.

 The cartridge is of semi-rimmed design meaning that the rim protrudes slightly beyond the diameter of the base of the cartridge so the cartridge can headspace on the rim.
 This semi-rimmed design allows for it to be used in revolvers.
 Although rare, .25 ACP revolvers were produced in the early twentieth century by Belgian, French, and German gunmakers such as Adolph Frank and Decker.
 In the late twentieth century, Bowen Classic Arms produced a custom Smith & Wesson revolver in .25 ACP.